 Volkswagen e-up! electric motor, drive & performance

-The Volkswagen e-up! can’t compete with the fastest electric cars, but it’s a strong performer given its diminutive size
+The Volkswagen e-up! can’t compete with the fastest electric cars, but it’s a strong performer given its diminutive size and intended use

 |0-62mph||Top speed||Driven wheels||Power|

 There’s plenty of punch at lower speeds, however, and you’ll notice only a faint whir from the motor under heavier loads.
-Refinement at a cruise is good, too; like all electric cars, the lack of engine noise means other sounds are more noticeable, but road noise is well suppressed by the skinny tyres.
+Refinement at a cruise is good, too; like all electric cars, the lack of engine noise means other sounds are more noticeable, but road noise is suppressed by skinny tyres.

 Volkswagen e-up!
 0-62mph, top speed and acceleration

 As you’d expect, the e-up! is far better suited to town driving than longer motorway journeys.
 You get that characteristic electric zip off the line, with a nice hit of performance when nipping in and out of traffic.

 The updated e-up! is plenty quick enough up to 30mph and feels far faster than its official 0-62mph time of almost 12 seconds might suggest.
 It won’t keep up with cars like the MINI Electric or Honda e in a straight line, but should be more than quick enough for most buyers.

 Despite the fact it’s more at home in town, the e-up! gets up to its electronically limited 81mph top speed with relative ease, and it doesn’t feel out of its depth on faster runs, either.
 That said, it can feel a little strained on steeper inclines – but it’s certainly no worse than its petrol-engined equivalent in this regard.